gorango/flowcraft/docs/guide/tooling/graph-validation.md

 ### Built-in Validators

-Cascade includes a pre-built validator for the most common and critical graph error:
+Flowcraft includes a pre-built validator for the most common and critical graph error:

 -   `checkForCycles`: A validator that checks the analysis for any cycles and returns a `ValidationError` for each one found.